mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 ```

 First the callback is examined for registered exception.
-If one of the previous record could not be sent, the exception is propagated to Spark framework.
+If one of the previous record couldn't be sent, the exception is propagated to Spark framework.
 If any redelivery policy is needed it should be configured on Kafka producer level.
 Look at Kafka producer configuration properties `retries` and `retry.backoff.ms`.
 Finally Kafka producer metadata are collected and materialized by calling `toList()` method.